ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) They are too expensive
+A) They are too large

-B) Mercury vapor is toxic and environmentally harmful
+B) They are unreliable

-C) They are unreliable
+C) Mercury vapor is toxic and environmentally harmful

-D) They are too large
+D) They are too expensive

 ---

-B) Mercury vapor is toxic and environmentally harmful
+C) Mercury vapor is toxic and environmentally harmful

 ///